Osaka vote no IR threat but city politics hazy: expert

 But he further observed: “The fact remains, the city and prefecture’s IR policies are not going to change before the application period to the national government.”

-Former casino executive Daniel Cheng, who worked on a pitch to get a casino licence in Hokkaido in northern Japan, said in a recent blog posting that the Osaka Restoration Association, if feeling “humbled” by Sunday’s referendum defeat, might “consider folding the cards” and ” give up the bid for an Osaka IR altogether”.
+Former casino executive Daniel Cheng, who worked on a pitch to get a casino licence in Hokkaido in northern Japan, said in a recent blog posting that the Osaka Restoration Association, if feeling “humbled” by Sunday’s referendum defeat, might “consider folding the cards” and “give up the bid for an Osaka IR altogether”.

 “There is no glory for [Mayor] Matsui to pursue and win the licence only to step down as mayor in the spring of 2023,” he wrote.